Qovery/qovery-client-go/docs/EnvironmentStatus.md

 `func (o *EnvironmentStatus) UnsetLastDeploymentId()`

 UnsetLastDeploymentId ensures that no value is present for LastDeploymentId, not even an explicit nil
+### GetTotalDeploymentDurationInSeconds

+`func (o *EnvironmentStatus) GetTotalDeploymentDurationInSeconds() int32`

+GetTotalDeploymentDurationInSeconds returns the TotalDeploymentDurationInSeconds field if non-nil, zero value otherwise.

+### GetTotalDeploymentDurationInSecondsOk

+`func (o *EnvironmentStatus) GetTotalDeploymentDurationInSecondsOk() (*int32, bool)`

+GetTotalDeploymentDurationInSecondsOk returns a tuple with the TotalDeploymentDurationInSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTotalDeploymentDurationInSeconds

+`func (o *EnvironmentStatus) SetTotalDeploymentDurationInSeconds(v int32)`

+SetTotalDeploymentDurationInSeconds sets TotalDeploymentDurationInSeconds field to given value.

+### HasTotalDeploymentDurationInSeconds

+`func (o *EnvironmentStatus) HasTotalDeploymentDurationInSeconds() bool`

+HasTotalDeploymentDurationInSeconds returns a boolean if a field has been set.

+### SetTotalDeploymentDurationInSecondsNil

+`func (o *EnvironmentStatus) SetTotalDeploymentDurationInSecondsNil(b bool)`

+ SetTotalDeploymentDurationInSecondsNil sets the value for TotalDeploymentDurationInSeconds to be an explicit nil

+### UnsetTotalDeploymentDurationInSeconds
+`func (o *EnvironmentStatus) UnsetTotalDeploymentDurationInSeconds()`

+UnsetTotalDeploymentDurationInSeconds ensures that no value is present for TotalDeploymentDurationInSeconds, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)